Dung040125/Global-Retail-Analysis-Power-BI-Superstore-/README.md

 ### Objective
 📖 **What is this project about?**

-This project presents an interactive **Power BI dashboard** designed to analyze Superstore's global sales data.
 The primary objective is to provide **Senior Management** with crucial business insights, thereby supporting **strategic decisions related to market expansion and key product selection**.
 The dashboard focuses on delivering a clear understanding of sales performance, product profitability, market potential, and risks associated with product returns.

 This project analyzes Superstore's sales data to:
 *   ✔️ Understand overall **business health** and sales trends.